bazuka5801/AlbineWatcher/README.md

 # AlbineWatcher
-This library help you to watch the files without double callbacks calling and other bugs.
+This library help you to watch the files simplify than standard lib.